soda460/prokka_tag_ARGs_with--proteins/README.md

 ```

-## Copy the special fasta file containing the sequences of the new Core database at the right place.
+## Copy the special fasta file containing the sequences of the new PLASMID core database at the right place.

 By default, prokka use the Bacteria kingdom.

-    cp edited_executable/prokka /home/brouardjs/miniconda3/envs/prokka/db/kingdom/Bacteria
+    cp ./db/core_database/PLASMIDS /home/brouardjs/miniconda3/envs/prokka/db/kingdom/Bacteria

-## Information about the sepcial fasta file containing the sequences of the new Core database
+## Information about the special fasta file containing the sequences of the new Core database
-The prokka special fasta file is described [here](https://github.com/tseemann/prokka#installation).
-Briefly it can holds a couple of informations in its header (ID, gene name, gene product) and help prokka to produce better annotations.
-Here an example of some lines of the PLASMID prokka special fasta file :
+The format of prokka special fasta file is described [here](https://github.com/tseemann/prokka#installation).
+Briefly, crucial informations in the header (the seq ID, the gene name and the gene product) are separated by ~~~ .
+The prokka program then used these fields to produce better annotations by adding the gene name and the gene product to the annotated features.
+Here are some lines of the PLASMID prokka special fasta file :

 ```shell